muntasirms/NPVEnergyStorage/README.md

   * Parameters associated with the specific energy storage technology under analysis.
 This is where values like capacity, efficiency, and heat/energy recycling can be adjusted.

 * Simulation Parameters
   * Parameters regarding the plant life (simulated years), as well as the number of simulations run can be adjusted here.
-More simulations increases accuracy at the cost of computing power and simulation time.
+More simulations increase accuracy at the cost of computing power and simulation time.

 * Economic Parameters
   * Initial investment cost parameters, loan periods, equity, loan rates, internal rate of return, and depreciation rates can be adjusted here.
 Operating cost parameters are a subcategory of this.